mikecann/mikecann.co.uk/public/posts/tinkering-with-spacetime-db/post.md

 [![](./ts-errors.png)](./ts-errors.png)

 Sigh.
-I suspect this might be something to do with the dns issue that I saw above.
+I suspect this might be something to do with the HTTP issue that I saw above.

 I posted the problem to the discord once again but have yet to have a solution.